 A firefighter puts out fires, rescues victims, and responds to other emergencies such as car accidents and natural disasters.
 It's also a firefighter's job to teach people about fire safety, inspect buildings for fire hazards, and plan escape routes and emergency firefighting strategies.
 Firefighters generally have a higher rate of injury and illness than the national average because of overexposure to flames and smoke.
 Firefighters need to be physically fit, dedicated, ready and willing to sacrifice their lives, and able to think clearly while under lots of stress.
 Aside from being a firefighter, career options are available as a forest fire inspector, fire equipment specialist, fire safety building inspector, and fire department chief.

 American Public University System offers 4 Fire Science/Fire-Fighting degree programs.
 It's a very large, private for-profit, four-year university in a outlying town.
-In 2019, 82 Fire Science/Fire-Fighting students graduated with students earning 46 Bachelor's degrees, and 36 Associate's degrees.
+In 2020, 36 Fire Science/Fire-Fighting students graduated with students earning 36 Associate's degrees.

 Lake Superior State University offers 2 Fire Science/Fire-Fighting degree programs.
 It's a small, public, four-year university in a remote town.
-In 2019, 22 Fire Science/Fire-Fighting students graduated with students earning 17 Bachelor's degrees, and 5 Associate's degrees.
+In 2020, 22 Fire Science/Fire-Fighting students graduated with students earning 21 Bachelor's degrees, and 1 Associate's degree.

 Columbia Southern University offers 6 Fire Science/Fire-Fighting degree programs.
-It's a very large, private for-profit, four-year university in a outlying town.
-In 2019, 671 Fire Science/Fire-Fighting students graduated with students earning 638 Associate's degrees, 24 Bachelor's degrees, and 9 Certificates.
+It's a large, private for-profit, four-year university in a outlying town.
+In 2020, 686 Fire Science/Fire-Fighting students graduated with students earning 660 Associate's degrees, 15 Bachelor's degrees, and 11 Certificates.